alicolville/Weight-Tracker/docs/index.md

 ## Free Trial

-If you would like to trial the Pro Plus version of the plugin, then we are happy to provide a free trial.
+If you would like to trial the Premium version of the plugin, then we are happy to provide a free trial.
 [Get your free trial now](https://shop.yeken.uk/get-a-trial-license/).

 ## Translate Weight Tracker
 All [YeKen](https://www.yeken.uk) plugins are fully translatable and can be translated with [Loco Translate](https://en-gb.wordpress.org/plugins/loco-translate/).
 For further information, please read our [guide on translating YeKen plugins]({{ site.baseurl}}/translate.html).